 Although Aldebaran isn’t a true member of the Hyades star cluster, this bright star is a great guide to this cluster.
 In fact, Aldebaran is only about 65 light-years distant.
 The Hyades lies about 2.5 times farther off.

 The V-shape figurine of stars (except Aldebaran) highlights the brightest of the Hyades’ few hundred stars.
 A dozen or more Hyades stars are visible to the unaided eye in a dark country sky, but several dozen of the cluster’s stars can be resolved through binoculars or low power in a telescope.
-From the northern hemisphere, the Hyades are best seen in the evening sky in winter and spring.
+From the northern hemisphere, the Hyades are best seen in the evening sky from around January to April.

 The constellation Taurus the Bull is home to another bright star cluster, the Pleiades.
 The Pleiades cluster is more distant than the Hyades at some 430 light-years away.
 Both the Hyades and Pleiades are easily visible to the unaided eye.
 Both are enhanced by viewing with binoculars.